-It’s tough to change, and this article could be waste of time, if we skip over the issue of your resolve.
-Resolve is the shift, the decision made in advance of action, which assures that action will occur.
+It’s tough to change, and this article could be waste of time if we skip over the issue of your resolve.
+Resolve is the shift, the decision made in advance of the action, which assures that action will occur.

 The simple test for resolve?
 Are you ready to take action right now?
 If you say to yourself, “I have to remember that so I can think about it tomorrow”…then nothing is really going to happen.
 There is no resolve, and no real change will likely happen.